 And speaking of people who will not bow, folks, here is the Studios’ in-house lyricist who writes all of those romantic songs … Mordechai!
 His writing is so creative and so popular with fans that he has been asked to set up a unit in the studio to produce musicals.
 He is rumored to be working on an epic with songs that make the sea part.
 Mordi, as he is often called, is also the leader of Shushan’s Jewish community.
-And since Jews bow only to Adonai, he is not letting Haman get away with their “make-everyone-bow” scheme.
+And since Jews bow only to Adonai, he is not letting Haman get away with his “make-everyone-bow” scheme.

 Now a bit of tinsel-town insider scoop, if you have not picked up on it: this town and the studio has a bit of a divide between the Persians and the Jews.
 You may notice that many of the Jews wear a splash of blue and many of the Persians wear a splash of red.
-Of course they must work together to produce these amazing movies and to keep the city vibrant, but that doesn’t stop schemers like Haman from stoking fear and hate to bolster their own power.
+Of course they must work together to produce these amazing movies and to keep the city vibrant, but that doesn’t stop schemers like Haman from stoking fear and hate to bolster his own power.